-While an employment agreement can be verbal, written or a mix of the two, it is a good idea to have a written employment agreement to set clear expectations early on and minimise disputes.
+While an employment agreement can be verbal, written or a mix of the two, it is a good idea to have a written employment agreement to set clear expectations early and minimise disputes.

-The beginning of the employment relationship is when you would typically expect to use an employment agreement.
+And the beginning of the employment relationship is when you would typically expect to use an employment agreement.

 But did you know there are other times you may wish to revisit your worker’s employment agreements?

 Here are some useful tips on how to use an employment agreement.

 First, when you hire a worker you should give them sufficient time to review their employment agreement.
 This is to be fair to your worker and to avoid a situation where a worker says they didn't have enough time to review their employment contract and were forced to sign it quickly.

 If you decide to temporarily change a worker's role, It's a good idea to have that change in writing. here is what you should include: